-Among these two conditions, hypothyroidism is the most common, affecting 2 out of 3 women from 100 pregnant mums.
-Hair loss is one of the effects of this condition.
+Hypothyroidism is the most common among these two conditions, affecting 2 out of 3 women from 100 pregnant Mamas.
+In addition, hair loss is one of the effects of this condition.

 4. Lack of mineral iron

-Lack of iron in the body happens when mums do not possess enough red blood cells in their bloodstream to distribute oxygen across the body.
-This can cause thinning hair among other issues, like fatigue, irregular heartbeat, difficulty breathing when carrying out activities and headaches.
+Lack of iron in the body happens when Mamas do not possess enough red blood cells in their bloodstream to distribute oxygen across the body.
+This can cause thinning hair, among other issues, like fatigue, irregular heartbeat, difficulty breathing when carrying out activities, and headaches.

-Pregnant mums are at higher risk of iron-deficiency anaemia.
-This is especially true if the interval between two pregnancies is too short, pregnant with twins, or suffering from hyperemesis gravidarum.
+Pregnant Mamas are at higher risk of iron deficiency anaemia.
+This is especially true if the interval between two pregnancies is too short, if pregnant with twins, or if suffering from hyperemesis gravidarum.

 Is pregnancy hair loss permanent?

-Worry not mums, it is not permanent!
-After giving birth, your hormones will stabilise again, although the timing would differ for every woman.
+Worry not, Mamas.
+It is not permanent!
+After giving birth, your hormones will stabilize again, although the timing would differ for every woman.

 Therefore, have patience and wait for those luscious locks after giving birth!
 The most important thing is to treat it with care by following one of the methods below.